 Directors receive a fixed annual retainer and the Board has adopted a policy that no less than 50% of each director's annual retainer is to be paid in the form of DSUs issued pursuant to the Corporation's security-based compensation plan (the "Equity Incentive Plan").
-DSUs vest immediately when they are credited to the director's account but may only be settled at the time of the holder's retirement, death, or the holder otherwise ceasing to provide services to the Corporation.
+DSUs vest at such times and subject to such terms and conditions as may be determined by the CHRC and specified in the applicable award agreement pursuant to which the DSUs are granted.
+DSUs may only be settled at the time of the holder's retirement, death, or the holder otherwise ceasing to provide services to the Corporation, subject to limited exceptions as agreed to by the holder of the DSU.
 The value of the DSU increases or decreases as the price of Common Shares increases or decreases, thereby promoting alignment of the interests of the DSU holders with Shareholders.
 See "Securities Authorized for Issuance Under the Incentive Plan - Description of the Equity Incentive Plan" for details about the DSUs.